 Academically affiliated organizations at Illinois are members of either the Interfraternity Council or Panhellenic Council.

-Joining an organization with a Cultural Affiliation
+Joining an organization with a cultural affiliation

-The University of Illinois at Urbana-Champaign is home to more than 30 culturally affiliated fraternities and sororities, many of which have a rich history on our campus.
+The University of Illinois Urbana-Champaign is home to more than 30 culturally affiliated fraternities and sororities, many of which have a rich history on our campus.
 The first cultural fraternities and sororities were established at Illinois more than 100 years ago and continue to be a vital part of student life.

 Cultural affiliations reflect a historical aspect on which an organization was founded.
 Pride, respect and an appreciation for the culture are expectations for members who chose to join one of these organizations.
 Our chapters provide a number of options for those interested in the intersection of culture and fraternal organizations.
 Our cultural organizations are affiliated with the following cultures: